Marken-Foo/shogi-translations/KIF-standard.md

 ## Players ##

-After the symbols 「先手：」「後手：」「下手：」「上手：」, the player names are given.
+After the symbols 「先手：」、「後手：」、「下手：」 or 「上手：」, the player names are given.
 (TN: sente, gote, shitate (handicap receiver), uwate (handicap giver) respectively).

 ## Game information ##

-Information can be input using lines starting with 「(keyword)：」 (without quotes and brackets)
+Information can be input using lines starting with 「(KEYWORD)：」 (without quotes and brackets)

 Following the standard, the following keywords are possible and users can also add other fields.